-11. Now mirror the two arcs sketched in the steps above using the Construction Line representing Quarter Angular Circular Pitch as a mirror sketch entity.
-Sketch a 3 Point Arc connecting the two endpoints of the mirrored arcs on the top with the third point on the Outside Diameter circle.
-If the last step does not work then snap the third point of the arc near the circle and establish a co-radial Sketch Relation between the arc and the Outside Diameter circle.
+11. Now mirror the two arcs (the Top Arc and Bottom Arc) - sketched in the steps above - using the Construction Line representing Quarter Angular Circular Pitch as a mirror sketch reference.
+Sketch a 3 Point Arc connecting the two top endpoints of the mirrored arcs with the third point snapped to the Outside Diameter circle.
+If the last step provides an error or is difficult, then snap the third point of the arc in an arbitrary, nonconstrained location near the circle.
+Then provide a co-radial Sketch Relation between that arc and the Outside Diameter circle.
 You should now have 2 areas of enclosed geometry, one for the gear tooth and the other the gear body.
-You are ready for some solid features.
+You are now ready for some solid features.

-- 12. Go to the "Extrude Boss/Base" and extrude using the Mid Plane direction option, a distance of your choice, selecting the center region of the gear in the "Selected Contours" section of the Properties Manager.
+- 12. On the Features tab on the Command Manager select the "Extrude Boss/Base" and extrude using the Mid Plane direction option, to a distance of your choice, selecting the center region of the gear in the "Selected Contours" section of the Properties Manager.
 Name this feature "Base Extrude".
 Borrow the sketch from the first feature and using the "Extrude Boss/Base" feature again extrude the region for the gear tooth a distance less than the first extrude.
-Name this feature "Gear Tooth". - From the pull down menu "View" select "Temporary Axes" and using the "Circular Pattern" feature, pattern the "Gear Tooth" around the gear. - 14.
+Name this feature "Gear Tooth". - 13.
+From the Hide/Show tool on the Heads Up toolbar select "Temporary Axes" to "Show" and using the "Circular Feature Pattern" - pattern the "Gear Tooth" around the gear the required number of times. - 14.
 Add additional features such as a center hole or axle for mounting to the Mounting Plate in your assembly.
 You may want to add insets and/or spokes in the gear body that would increase the strength of your gear while reducing the material needed.
-You may want to add fillets between the tooth and gear base as you would expect to find, however it may slow your computer down and make physical dynamic motion difficult for your computer to resolve.
-Add the fillets before the circular feature.
-You may also want to add features that may enhance the motion.
+You may want to add fillets between the tooth and gear base as you would expect to find.
+Add these fillets before the Circular Feature Pattern and make them small enough so they do not impact movement in the assembly.
+You may also want to add features that will enhance the motion and interaction of the gears.
 These may include knobs and arms on the front gear face.
 Be prepared to "suppress" all of these extra features if you are having trouble with motion.